Ready to Protect You in your Real Estate Purchase

 Homebuyers and sellers did not always work with real estate agents to find and obtain the perfect plot of land.
 Although real estate has been hotly contested since 334 BCE when Alexander the Great forcefully took Persian land as his own, actual transaction assistance was not required until the 1800s.
 In response to this developing need for a dedicated real estate representative, Baird Warner became the first brokerage with its inception in 1855.
 From that time on, buying and selling of real estate property has long been overseen by the scrutiny of skilled real estate professionals.

 In addition to abiding by state licensure requirements, today’s real estate agents operate under one of many organizations targeted toward assisting property buyers and sellers.
 These organizations place additional requirements on enrolled agents.
-The National Association of Exclusive Buyer Agents, for example, only accepts registration from individuals and firms acting on the behalf of real estate buyers.
+The National Association of Exclusive Buyer Agents, for example, only accepts registration from individuals and firms acting on behalf of real estate buyers.
 Agents involved with The National Association of Realtors have to pledge to a specific code of ethics to retain their membership with that organization.

 Modern Reality for Home Buying